Last of the Mohicans: Tu-144 supersonic airliner to be restored in Ulyanovsk

 Rostec's Russian Helicopters Suffered a Loss of 2.5 Billion Rubles in Six Months of 2025

-Ulyanovsk Aviation Institute cadets land plane without nose gear: video
+Ulyanovsk Aviation Institute cadets landed an airplane without a front landing gear wheel: video